azat-co/fullstack-javascript/chapter3/chapter3.md

 -   Illustrations of JSONP calls on OpenWeatherMap API example

--   Parse.com overview
+-   Parse overview

--   Explanations on how to build a Message Board front-end only application with jQuery and Parse.com
+-   Explanations on how to build a Message Board front-end only application with jQuery and Parse

 -   Step-by-step instructions on deployment to Windows Azure and Heroku